magento/devdocs/guides/v2.1/cloud/cdn/configure-fastly.md

 Complete the following configuration steps in Staging and Production environments:

-1. Log in to your local Magento Admin UI as an administrator.
+1. Log in to your Magento Admin UI.

 1. Click **Stores** > **Settings** > **Configuration** > **Advanced** > **System** and expand **Full Page Cache**.